Venom8X/Active-Directory-Home-Lab/docs/ou.md

 ---

 ### Step 5: Run the Script
-1. Use the following command in PowerShell ISE:
+1. Use the following command in PowerShell ISE for convenience during this lab:

 ```powershell
 Set-ExecutionPolicy Unrestricted